bllanos/201503_direct3d_demo/README.md

 The shockwave effect is centered around the current mouse position.
 Move the mouse around inside the window to move the shockwave ring.

+#### Configuration Files

+While not an in-game control, all files in the `configFiles` folder can be modified to influence the behaviour of the project when it is next run.
+The most useful customization for running a demo of the project is window size, which can be adjusted on Lines 20 and 21 of `configFiles/globalConfig.txt`.

 ## Development Tips

 - In contrast, with the current Visual Studio project settings,